 Get a workbook that teaches children to conserve water.

-Request water service to be turned off for your residential or commercial property.
+Request to turn off water service at a residential or commercial property.

 Get information about the water supply system, including maps.

 Get a sign for a restaurant informing customers that they may ask for water.

 Apply for certification to unload water from a shipping hydrant for general use.

 Get information about flood zone designations for specific properties.

 Get information about the New York City Watershed Program.

 Apply for a permit to install and use water backflow preventers.